Co-designing a digital solution to help people manage their diabetes

 At the same time, it is becoming harder for patients to get the support they need to manage their condition.
 Digital solutions available on demand could go some way to making diabetes care and support more accessible.

-ROMI (relational online motivational intervention) is a digital solution called a ‘conversational agent’.
+ROMI (relational online motivational intervention) is a digital solution called a ‘virtual NHS team member’.
 Patients with type 2 diabetes can talk to or text ROMI about their condition, using their phone, tablet or computer.
-ROMI will then send personalised advice to the patient.
+ROMI then sends personalised advice to the patient.
 This can be delivered verbally, as a text or as a graphic.

 The team

-The PPI team will be led by Professor Andy Gibson of the University of the West of England, a recognised national leader in the development of PPI methods.
+The PPI team was led by Professor Andy Gibson of the University of the West of England, a recognised national leader in the development of PPI methods.

 Dr Duane Mellor is a double award-winning registered dietitian and science communicator.
 They are the Aston University Medical School lead for Nutrition and Evidence Based Medicine.